 This garlic parmesan orzo pasta makes a delicious vegetarian entree with a side of roasted vegetables or garlic bread.

 It also makes the perfect side dish next to your favorite protein.
-Serve it with Slow Cooker Chicken Breast, baked tuscan chicken, or Instant Pot Whole Chicken!
+Serve it with Slow Cooker Chicken Breast, baked Tuscan chicken, or Instant Pot Whole Chicken!

 More pasta recipes you’ll love